Frequently Asked Questions

 You can register to vote at www.registertovote.ca.gov.
 To find out more about voting in the November 3, 2020 election, please contact the Redlands City Clerk at 909-798-7531.

 How can I learn more or provide feedback?

-You can take our online survey on this web page.
+You can learn more or take our online survey to provide feedback at www.cityofredlands.org/localneeds.
 You can also contact Public Information Officer Carl Baker at (909) 798-7687 or email@example.com with any questions or comments.